KennyPeanuts/pond_diversity_fcn/experimental_design/designs/CPOM_flux_exp.md

     * H3: Sediments with CPOM will have greater SOD due to the respiration of the fungal and bacterial communities on the leaves.

-    * Sediments with CPOM will not increase in the percent organic matter of the FPOM because leaf mass is mainly being lost as CO_2 and DOM.
+    * H4 Sediments with CPOM will not increase in the percent organic matter of the FPOM because leaf mass is mainly being lost as CO_2 and DOM.

-2. Quantify how CPOM alters heterotrophic microbial biomass.
+2. Quantify how CPOM alters heterotrophic microbial biomass and metabolism.

     * H1: Sediments with CPOM will increase water column bacterial abundance due to the production of DOM from leaf leaching.

+    * H2: The water exposed to CPOM will have greater water column respiration due to the increase in leachate from the leaves.

-    * H2: CPOM particles will have greater fungal biomass than fine sediments.
+    * H3: CPOM particles will have greater fungal biomass than fine sediments.

 3. Quantify how CPOM alters the response of sediment metabolism to nutrient enrichment.